non-name *** on left side of :=

 mean?

+is used in constant declarations.
 In each constant declaration group, its value is N

 in the Nth constant specification in that constant declaration group.
+This allows for easy declaration of related constants.

 closed